-In an ever-changing world, one thing remains constant: taxes the huge Christmas tree in front of the Rathaus (city hall), an annual gift to Vienna from one of the other Austrian provinces.
+In an ever-changing world, one thing stays constant: taxes the huge Christmas tree in front of the Rathaus (city hall), an annual gift to Vienna from one of the other provinces in Austria or the Italian province of South Tyrol.

-- Giant Christmas tree that sits at the heart of the Christkindlmarkt
+- Giant Christmas tree sits at the heart of the Christkindlmarkt

 - Supplied by a different province each year

-- The tree’s lights normally go on mid-November
+- Expect those lights to go on around mid-November

 - See also: